-Keith Moon played his final tour date with the Who on Thursday, Oct.
-21, 1976 at the Maple Leaf Gardens in Toronto, Canada.
+Keith Moon played his final tour date with the Who on Oct.
+21, 1976, at the Maple Leaf Gardens in Toronto.
 It was the final date on the band’s 1976 tour.
 Within two years, Moon would be found dead from an overdose of Heminevrin, a sedative used to combat his alcoholism.
-Though Moon would perform with the Who in a couple special gigs filmed for use in the documentary, ‘The Kids Are Alright,’ this would be his last official Who date.
+Though Moon would perform with the Who in a couple of special gigs filmed for use in the documentary, The Kids Are Alright, this would be his last official Who date.

 Moon embodied the spectacle and glory that made the Who such an amazing live act.
-In the early days, he and Pete Townshend would often try and one up each others stage antics.
-Townshend stated in the 1979 documentary ‘The Kids Are Alright,’ “As soon as I started smashing something up, Keith, who’s a great sort of joiner-inner used to smash up his drum kit!”
+In the early days, he and Pete Townshend would often try and one up each other’s stage antics.
+Townshend stated in The Kids Are Alright, “As soon as I started smashing something up, Keith, who’s a great sort of joiner-inner used to smash up his drum kit!”

-“A lot of people really, really, really, have never understood how important Keith’s drumming style was to the Who,” said Roger Daltrey in the ‘Classic Albums – Who’s Next’ DVD.
-“I kind of describe it as, if you imagine Pete and John as two knitting needles, and Keith was the ball of wool.
+“A lot of people really, really, really, have never understood how important Keith’s drumming style was to the Who,” said Roger Daltrey in the Classic Albums – Who’s Next DVD.
+“I kind of describe it as, if you imagine Pete and [bassist] John [Entwistle] as two knitting needles, and Keith was the ball of wool.
 He would kind of keep it all together.”
-Townshend humorously added, “Keith Moon’s drumming was an expression of his personality and his ego and his grandiosity and his ridiculousness and his theatricality and his sense of humor.”
+Townshend added, “Keith Moon’s drumming was an expression of his personality and his ego and his grandiosity and his ridiculousness and his theatricality and his sense of humor.”

 The band’s onetime manager Chris Stamp put it best: “He was, in a sense, the soul of the band.”
 Moon died Sept.
 7, 1978, at age 32, and rock ‘n’ roll hasn’t been the same without him.